Early Life / Background

 Tatiana Sorokko was born on March 26, 1971, in Moscow, Russia, during the Soviet era.
 Growing up in the cultural heart of the USSR, she was exposed to a rich artistic environment from a young age.

-Sorokko's portfolio is studded with milestones that highlight her status as a fashion icon.
+Sorokko's portfolio is studded with milestones that underscore her status as a fashion icon.
 In 1992, she made her runway debut for Chanel during Paris Fashion Week, captivating audiences with her poised presence and aligning herself with Karl Lagerfeld's vision of timeless elegance infused with modernity.

 Tatiana Sorokko's rise coincided with the explosive globalization of the fashion industry in the 1990s, a period when the fall of the Berlin Wall and the Soviet Union's dissolution unleashed a wave of Eastern European models onto international stages.
 Prior to this, the fashion world was dominated by American and Western European faces, with agencies like Ford Models and Elite controlling access from New York and Paris.